 CRITERIA FOR DENYING SERVICE: Service may be denied using the following criteria:

 NO SHOWS: Not being ready to depart, or not being there when the driver arrives.
-Three no-shows within a 60-day period can result in a one month suspension of service.
+It is policy that an atypical increase of "No Shows" or "Late Cancellations" that exceed the system average can result in a suspension of service.
 However, trips missed by a person for reasons beyond their control shall not be applied toward suspension of service.

 UNRULY BEHAVIOR: Behavior which presents danger to the health or safety of other riders or an Island Paratransit employee.
 Such behavior includes conduct which is violent, seriously disruptive or illegal.